arun-94/PITM/README.md

 * Track websites visited
 * Compute current session Time
 * Extend the Profanity Filter by adding custom blockwords.
+* Visualize the key words in the site, by using a wordcloud.

 ### To Run: